wcsodw1/Computer-Vision/README.md

 ## 3.Image-Classfication :

-- 5 Different Object classification
+- Test image-classification in 5-Object :

     - A.Face
     - B.Guitar